 Ted Scripps Fellowships in Environmental Journalism

-re you a journalist ready to take your career to the next level?
-Come spend a year at the University of Colorado as a Ted Scripps Fellow.
-You’ll deepen your understanding of environmental issues, hone your craft, and enjoy a break from deadlines while living at the foot of the Rocky Mountains.
+Deepen your understanding of environmental issues, hone your craft, and enjoy a break from deadlines while living at the foot of the Rocky Mountains as a Ted Scripps Fellow of Environmental Journalism.

-As a fellow, you’ll audit classes and pursue an independent project of your own design.
-You’ll also attend weekly seminars and participate in field trips (to the National Center for Atmospheric Research, National Renewable Energy Laboratory, and other world-renowned institutions) to learn what’s new in the realm of environmental science and policy.
+Fellows audit three classes of their choosing per semester at the University of Colorado in Boulder and pursue an independent project of their own design.
+They also attend weekly seminars and participate in field trips to learn what’s new in the realm of environmental science and policy.

-Fellows receive a stipend of $71,000 and will travel (expenses paid) to the annual meetings of the Society of Environmental Journalists and National Association of Science Writers.
+Fellows receive a stipend of $80,000 and will travel (expenses paid) to the Society of Environmental Journalists annual conference.

 Opportunity offered by: